Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 2. The Best Time to Visit Is Not Peak Summer

 This catches most families off guard.
 July and August are properly, relentlessly hot, with temperatures regularly pushing 38°C to 40°C inland.
 For a six year old who wants to be outside every waking minute, that’s a problem.
+Recent summers have pushed even hotter, with 2024 recording several days above 42°C in Nicosia.
+The trend is clear and worth planning around.

 We always steer families toward May, June, or September.
 Sea temperatures in late May already sit around 22°C to 23°C, warm enough for kids to swim comfortably.
 September holds that warmth while air temperatures drop to a far more manageable 30°C to 32°C. Crowds thin.
 Prices on accommodation and car hire drop by 20% to 35%.
+October has quietly become another strong option.
+The sea stays swimmable well into the month, often holding above 24°C until mid October, and the light turns golden in a way that makes everything look better.

-3. Choose Your Base Wisely: Paphos vs Limassol
+3. Choose Your Base Wisely: Paphos vs Limassol vs the Southeast Coast

-Limassol suits families with older kids or parents who want urban energy.
-The seafront promenade stretches nearly three kilometres, flat and pushchair friendly, lined with playgrounds and ice cream kiosks.
-Aphrodite Hills, perched between the two, operates as a self contained resort village with tennis, riding, pools, and a kids’ club.
+Aphrodite Hills, perched between the two cities, operates as a self contained resort village with tennis, riding, pools, and a kids’ club.
 The tradeoff is isolation: twenty minutes from the nearest town without a car.

 4. A Villa With a Private Pool Changes Everything